Battle of Renty

-The Battle of Renty was fought on 12 August 1554, between France and the Holy Roman Empire at Renty, a northern French secondary theatre of the Italian Wars.
+The Battle of Renty was fought on 13 August 1554, between France and the Holy Roman Empire at Renty, in the northern theatre of the Italian Wars.
+French commander Francis, Duke of Guise, had already forced the emperor to abandon the Siege of Metz in 1552.
+King Henry II of France had occupied the city according to the terms of the Treaty of Chambord he had signed with several Protestant Imperial princes.

 The French were led by Francis, Duke of Guise, while the Imperial forces were led by Emperor Charles V of Habsburg.
+About 30,000 men took part on both sides.